intuit/fuzzy-matcher/README.md

 Windows users with Chocolatey can run choco install maven from an elevated (administrator) prompt.
 ```
 ### Compiling and installing locally
-After cloning the project locally.
-Run this command to compile, test and install the project
+After cloning the project locally, run this command to compile, test and install the project
 ```
 mvn clean install
 ```